b-ryan/b-ryan.github.io/content/om-clojurescript-and-testing.md

                           :source-paths ["src" "test"]
                           ; blah blah blah
                           }]}

+Finally, make sure to remove the code that was added to `index.html`.

 And there you have it.
 The dev environment will end up compiling `dev.cljs`, and since this namespace includes a call to `core/main` at the namespace-level,